Hedgehogo/aber.io/README.md

 ```

 ## Assignment
 The assignment is denoted by `=`.
-It captures the right and left most expression.
+It captures the largest expression to the right and left.
 It has a higher priority than method calls and child function calls.

 Examples:
 ```